What every SMB retailer should put on their wish list

 - Let your CX organisation drive customer retention and loyalty

-- Deliver better results, faster
+- Deliver better results faster

 Scale CX for volume and growth

 Scalable CX solutions go hand-in-hand with integrations that support the needs of the business.
 For retailers with small teams and less headcount, e-commerce and point-of-sale platforms like Shopify must be seamlessly integrated into the entire experience.
-Which means that a flexible solution that plays nicely with others in the CX retailer’s toolkit can be the standout option for companies on the smaller side.
+That means that a flexible solution that plays nicely with others in the CX retailer’s toolkit can be the standout option for companies on the smaller side.